SAP/sapmachine-manager-for-macos/README.md

 📦 Create SapMachine installer packages

-💻 For macOS 13 and newer
+💻 Runs on macOS 13 and newer

 <br/>